tosigaeva/rsschool-devops-course-tasks/README.md

-Кумекаю еще...

 # Terraform AWS Infrastructure

 ## Overview
-This repository contains Terraform code to manage AWS resources using GitHub Actions for CI/CD.
+This repository contains Terraform code to manage AWS resources using GitHub Actions for CI/CD, with a complete Jenkins pipeline for application deployment on Kubernetes.

 ## Setup
 1. Create an IAM user with MFA and necessary permissions.